Live chat with tools, a skill, and memory

 CLI-only agent (no YAML)

-You can also add tools, skills, memory, and plugins directly from the command line — useful for quick experiments without writing any YAML files:
+You can also add tools, skills, and memory directly from the command line — useful for quick experiments without writing any YAML files:

 --tool web-search \